Ankita Lokhande

 Ankita Lokhande Jain (/hns/; born Tanuja Lokhande; 19 December 1984) is an Indian actress known for her work in Hindi films and television.
-She made her acting debut with the role of Archana Manav Deshmukh in Pavitra Rishta (2009–2014) and is the recipient of 3 Gold Awards, 1 ITA Award, and 2 Indian Telly Award.
-She also appeared in the films Manikarnika: The Queen of Jhansi (2019), Baaghi 3 (2020) and Swatantrya Veer Savarkar (2024).
-In 2023, she participated in the reality show Bigg Boss 17.
+She made her acting debut with the role of Archana Manav Deshmukh in Pavitra Rishta and is the recipient of 3 Gold Awards, 1 ITA Award, and 2 Indian Telly Award.
+She also appeared in the films Manikarnika: The Queen of Jhansi, Baaghi 3 and Swatantrya Veer Savarkar.
+In 2023, she participated in Bigg Boss 17.

 Early life

 Lokhande was born as Tanuja Lokhande, on 19 December 1984 in Indore She was born in a Marathi family, to Shashikant Lokhande and Vandana Phadnis Lokhande, a teacher.
 She also has two brothers Sooraj and Arpan, and a sister Jyoti.
 After graduating she moved to Mumbai in 2005 to pursue a career in acting.
 She has been a badminton champion, during her early days.